Skip to content

 By Maciej Dudziak

-In 2024, Depop eliminated the seller commission for US-based sellers.
+In 2024, Depop eliminated the seller commission for UK sellers first and then for US-based sellers.
 Before that change, sellers paid a percentage-based commission on every sale similar to other resale platforms.
-Now the only fee US sellers pay is the payment processing charge: 3.3% plus $0.45 per transaction.
+Now the core modeled fee for US sellers is the payment processing charge: 3.3% plus $0.45 per transaction.

-The Payment Processing Fee Is Your Only Cost
+US Payment Processing Is Your Core Seller Cost

 US sellers on Depop pay 3.3% of the total transaction amount plus a flat $0.45 per order.
 The total transaction amount includes both the item price and any shipping the buyer pays.
 There is no listing fee, no transaction fee, and no commission layered on top.